 There is a difference between vertigo and disequilibrium.
 Vertigo is the typical feeling of spinning and light-headed sensation.
 While disequilibrium is the sensation of feeling as if you are going to fall.
 People with disequilibrium need help to adjust to the new area and to walk.

-Therefore, they usually need mobility and hearing aid.
+Therefore, they usually need mobility and a hearing aid.
 Plus, many elderly have to face this problem, especially the ones with diabetes.

 The way you treat vertigo depends on the reason that is causing it.
 Usually, vertigo disappears on its own without any treatment.
 But, there are some situations where vertigo doesn’t go away.
 That is why people need treatment.
 Here are some of the treatments for vertigo: